 - Things that belong elsewhere (set these aside)*

 - Things just gathering dust

 Put things that are in good condition into a box for donation, and stash that box in the trunk of your car.
 Next time you’re out, drop it off at your local charity.

 Organizing guest bathrooms works on the same principle that we followed when organizing the formal living room.
 That is, unlike more private spaces in our homes, areas which guests use should be organized primarily for their comfort and convenience.

-In a guest bathroom, that means making sure your company can find necessities without the embarrassment of having to ask for them.
+In a guest bathroom, you want to make sure your company can find necessities without the embarrassment of having to ask for them.
 For example: